 When I use my Chase card, I have 90 days to get my reimbursement for the price difference.
 For example, last year JCPenney’s Black Friday ads showed up mid-November, and I saw there would be a killer deal on women’s boots.
 I’m talking $60-$90 boots for $19.99.
 I bought 3 pairs the week before Black Friday and used my credit card.
 I submitted all the paperwork and got my reimbursement within a few weeks.

 In theory, you could shop WAY in advance of a sale as long as you know for certain something is going to be on sale.
 Shopping a week before Black Friday is early enough for me!

 Things to know:

 - There’s a $500 limit per purchase and a yearly limit of $2,500.
 Varies by credit card.

 - You’ll need your itemized receipt and a copy of the advertisement showing the sale price for your item.

-- If you link your credit card to Paribus, they’ll track price changes and submit the request for you at no cost!
+- Sign up for Paribus, and they’ll track price changes and submit the request for you at no cost!

 Get all my Black Friday Hacks and you’ll learn what items to skip, what to go for, and how to not kill yourself on Black Friday.

 Paribus compensates us when you sign up for Paribus using the links we provided.